Springjunky/docker-local-build-environment/README.md

   * docker
 * Gitlab
   * and a docker based gitlab-runner registrated
-  * suecured docker-registry ready (openssh certificate)
+  * secured docker-registry ready (openssh certificate)
   * push with ssh avialable at port 2222
 * Nexus 3
 * Sonar
-* Keykloak (as Single Sign or JWT playground)
+* Keykloak (as Single Sign On or JWT playground)
-* Postgres (used by sonar, keycloak and YOUR applications)
+* Postgres (used by Sonar, Keycloak and YOUR applications)
+* Standard Docker-Registry V2 with a simple UI

 so you can be your own local "DevOp"; nearly every category of [periodic table of devoptools][4] has one tool in your local setup.